AUA Summit - What is Vaginal Agenesis?

 Treatment

-Many ask at what point a girl should think about having a vagina created.
-But when she starts this process is up to her.
 Most girls start treatment in their teens, but some may want to wait until they are ready to become sexually active.

 Self-Dilation

-Some young women can have a vagina made without having surgery.
+Some young women can form a vagina without having surgery.
 A very small tube, called a dilator, is pressed against the skin where the vagina should be for about 15 to 20 minutes a day.
 This is easier after a bath because the skin is soft and stretches well.
 This works best for girls who have a dimple in the area.

 Vaginoplasty